 broth and toss with the pasta.

 - Top your pasta dish with a healthier cheese.
 Look for reduced-fat cheeses, such as part-skim mozzarella or reduced-fat goat, or use freshly grated Parmesan, Romano, or Asiago.
-You can also mix a dollop of part-skim ricotta cheese or nonfat plain Greek yogurt into your sauce for a creamier texture.
+You can also mix a dollop of part-skim ricotta into your sauce for a creamier texture.